Links

 Health

-New Stobhill Hospital - dedicated website giving lots of useful information about facilities, getting there, parking, new Minor Injuries Unit, location of departments, a map and useful phone numbers.
+Stobhill Hospital– dedicated website giving lots of useful information about facilities, getting there, parking, new Minor Injuries Unit, location of departments, a map and useful phone numbers.

 Learning

 Lenzie Library – current opening hours and location.
-Click the following link for an informative review (ignore the map which shows Alexandra Parade!).
-This review didn’t mention two internet-connected computers in the library that you can use.
+NB there are two internet-connected computers in the library that you can use.
 You could also be interested in the Home Library Service for yourself or a friend who is unable to get to a library due to illness or some other cause.

 Walking-Cycling